Seven-card stud

-Seven-card stud, also known as Seven-Toed Pete or Down-The-River is a variant of stud poker.
-Before the 2000s surge of popularity of Texas hold 'em, seven-card stud was the most widely played poker variant in home games across the United States, and in casinos in the eastern part of the country.
-Although seven-card stud isn't as common in casinos today, it is still played online.
-The game is commonly played with two to eight players, though eight may require special rules for the last cards dealt if no players fold.
-With experienced players who fold often, playing with nine players is possible.
+Seven-card stud, also known as Seven-Toed Pete or Down-The-River, is a variant of stud poker.
+Before the 2000s surge of popularity of Texas hold 'em, seven-card stud was one of the most widely played poker variants in home games across the United States and in casinos in the eastern part of the country.
+Although seven-card stud is not as common in casinos today, it is still played online.
+The game is commonly played with two to eight players; however, eight may require special rules for the last cards dealt if no players fold.
+Playing with nine players is possible.

 In casino play, it is common to use a small ante and bring-in.
-In home games, it is typical to use an ante only.
+In home games, using only an ante is typical.

 Seven-card stud is the "S" game in HORSE and similar mixed game formats.